Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: CONCLUSION

-In this paper, a new static DNN watermarking scheme, referred to as reversible QIM (R-QIM), has been proposed.
-The watermarked DNN model enjoys higher capacity and fidelity, and no weaknesses on the usability of host data under any distribution.
-We have also proposed two R-QIM based schemes to realize integrity protection and infringement identification of DNNs.
-The integrity protection scheme allows the integrity of watermarked DNNs to be verified by determining the difference between restored and original model.
-In infringement identification, whether current user is legal can be confirmed by detecting the existence of watermarks contained in the watermarked model.
-Theoretical analyses and numerical simulations show that R-QIM is more competitive than the method in \cite{Guan_2020}, in terms of its more flexible fidelity performance, high embedding capacity, and adaptability to the weights of arbitrary distribution.
+In this paper, we have proposed a novel static deep neural network (DNN) watermarking scheme called Reversible QIM (R-QIM).
+The R-QIM scheme offers higher capacity and fidelity compared to existing methods, and it overcomes the weaknesses associated with the usability of host data under various distributions.
+We have also introduced two R-QIM-based schemes for integrity protection and infringement identification of DNNs.
+The integrity protection scheme enables the verification of watermarked DNNs' integrity by comparing the restored model with the original model.
+In infringement identification, the presence of watermarks in the watermarked model can determine the legality of the current user.
+Theoretical analyses and numerical simulations have demonstrated the superior performance of R-QIM compared to the method proposed in \cite{Guan_2020}.
+R-QIM exhibits greater flexibility in fidelity performance, higher embedding capacity, and adaptability to weights with arbitrary distributions.

+In conclusion, the R-QIM scheme presents a significant advancement in DNN watermarking, offering enhanced capacity, fidelity, and applicability in various scenarios.
+This scheme holds promise for effective integrity protection and infringement identification of DNN models in practical applications.